-Management analyzed impairment indicators in accordance with IAS 36 Impairment of Assets requirements and identified an indicator that the Georgian Gas Storage Company LLC's (100% subsidiary of the Group) property, plant and equipment may be impaired.
+As at 31 December 2021 Management analyzed impairment indicators in accordance with IAS 36 Impairment of Assets requirements and identified an indicator that the Georgian Gas Storage Company LLC's (100% subsidiary of the Group) property, plant and equipment may be impaired.
 Due to significant uncertainties associated with either the continuation of the existing underground gas storage project or implementation of any other scenarios, and also considering the fact that management does not expect that the existing assets, representing mainly feasibility and engineering studies capitalized on construction in progress, will generate any future economic benefit to the Georgian Gas Storage Company LLC either individually, or in combination with other non-current assets, the carrying value of the property, plant and equipment was written-down to its recoverable amount of GEL 499 thousand, representing land.

-No other impairment indicators were identified as at 31 December 2021.
+No indicators of impairment or reversal previously recognized losses were identified as at 31 December 2022.